archlinux/alpm/alpm-mtree/README.md

 ## Features

-- `cli` adds the commandline handling needed for the `alpm-mtree` binary.
+- `cli` adds dependencies required for the `alpm-mtree` command line interface.
 - `creation` adds library support for the creation of [ALPM-MTREE] files (enabled by default).
 - `_winnow-debug` enables the `winnow/debug` feature, which shows the exact parsing process of winnow.